timofeysie/tiwanaku/README.md

 Got all that?
 It all boils down to using something called the *RouterConnectedToStoreModule*.

 Create a new reducer: ROUTER_NAVIGATION.
-Looking at the project in the monorepo we never actaully implemented this part.
+Looking at the project in the monorepo we never actually implemented this part.
 That should probably happen next.
 For now we can pass the whole entity via the router, but it's not that simple.

 Now, the route will change to /entity, without an id, which means that if a person tries to share that link, the app will break.
 We want to have both full object and the id in the url.
 However, the portion of the app that relies on the object will still break.